 Music: Count Us In (MCUI) is Australia’s biggest school initiative, with a presence in every state and territory in the country.
 The program brings teachers, parents, students and the music industry together in celebration of music and music education.
 MCUI exists to advocate for improved access to music education for all students across Australia.

 MCUI is available to all schools and registration is FREE.
 The program is a perfect fit for schools with an existing music program and for schools without one.
 We really do encourage all schools to get involved, including those who already deliver music to their students.

 Music: Count Us In – How Does it Work?

-MCUI culminates in Celebration day, usually held at the end of October each year.
+MCUI culminates in Celebration day, usually held in November each year.
 The day is celebrated nationally where right across the country – all registered schools sing the same song, on the same day, at the same time.
 Schools can hold their own Celebration Day events or partner with other local schools or participate in main events organised by Music Australia and our partners.
 Celebration Day events have been known to take over classrooms, school halls, shops, arts centres, parks, beaches, public spaces, concert halls and even Parliament House!
 One main event is live streamed so that all participating schools can tune in and feel connected to the rest of the country as they sing the song that stops the nation!